raphaelmansuy/tutorials/07_agent/12_chapter.md

         Tone: Educational and engaging
         """

-        # Note: Veo 3 requires allowlist access.
-Use Veo 2 for general availability.
+        # Note: Use latest Veo models.
+Veo 3 is expanding to more regions
         video_request = {
             "instances": [{
                 "prompt": video_prompt